bunnycou/CSET-Work/README.md

 ## Noah Cousino

-This is just Python classwork, ignore this. it's not private because I let my friends look at it.
+This is just Python classwork, ignore this.
+It's not private because I let my friends look at it.